zeyadhegazy45/DB_Book_Notes/Ch12( Physical Storage Systems)/README.md

 - Seek Time: The time for the read/write head to move to the correct track.
 - Rotational Latency: The time waiting for the desired sector of the disk to rotate under the read/write head.
 On average, rotational latency is half the time it takes for a full disk rotation.
 - Transfer Time: The time required to actually transfer the data once the read/write head is in the correct position

+# RAID(edundant arrays of independent disks)
+- هو نظام بنستخدمه عشان نقدر نخزن الداتا بتاعتنا علي اكتر من هارد ديسك طب ايه الفكره ؟! الفكره اني لو هارد عطل يبقي عندنا استبن للداتا بتاعتنا علي ما الاول يرجع
+## Improvement in Performance via Parallelism
+1. **Mirroring (Duplicating Data on Multiple Disks):**

+- With mirroring, data is stored on two disks, so you can read from either one.
+- This doubles the read speed since both disks can handle read requests simultaneously.

+2. **Striping Data Across Multiple Disks:**

+1. Bit-level Striping:
+- Splits each bit of a byte across different disks.
+- For example, if you have 8 disks, each disk stores a different bit of the byte.
+- This increases data transfer for large reads but doesn’t help much with small operations.

+2. Block-level Striping:
+- Splits larger blocks of data across multiple disks.
+- For large files, data is read in parallel from all disks, increasing speed.
+-  For small reads, only one disk is used, but the other disks are free for other tasks.
+# the common RAID levels

+1. **RAID 0 (Striping):**
+- No redundancy, just data striping.
+Data is split across multiple disks, which increases performance but if one disk fails, all data is lost.

+2. **RAID 1 (Mirroring):**
+- Data is duplicated on two disks, so if one disk fails, the other has the exact copy.
+This increases reliability but is expensive since you need double the number of disks.

+3. **RAID 5 (Distributed Parity):**
+- Data and parity (error-correcting information) are spread across all disks.
+Parity is used to rebuild data in case of a disk failure, making it more efficient and reliable than RAID 0 and RAID 1.
+- The parity information is distributed across all disks to avoid data loss if one disk fails.
+This is a common setup for cost-effective redundancy.

+4. **RAID 6 (Double Parity):**
+- Similar to RAID 5 but with two sets of parity blocks, allowing the system to tolerate two disk failures without data loss.
+It provides even higher reliability but has more overhead.

+# Techniques to Improve Disk Access:

+1. **Buffering:**
+- Data read from the disk is temporarily stored in memory to be used later.
+2. **Read-ahead:**
+- Consecutive blocks are read into memory even if not immediately needed, helping speed up sequential access.
+3. **Scheduling:**
+- Access requests are arranged to minimize disk-arm movement.
+The elevator algorithm is often used to reorder requests for efficiency, similar to how elevators work.
+4. **File Organization:**
+- Storing blocks in a way that matches the expected access pattern can reduce access time.
+For example, storing blocks sequentially on the disk can help with sequential file access.
+5. **Non-volatile Write Buffers:**
+- To prevent data loss during a power failure, data is first written to non-volatile memory (like NVRAM or flash memory) before being transferred to disk.
+This speeds up writes and ensures data integrity in case of a crash.